 The WifiHotspotOnBoardClient shall display the current signal strength in number of bars based on the status of the CAN signal TCUSignalStrength_St.

 The WifiHotspotOnBoardClient shall also display the technology used (i.e. 3G or 4G) to connect to the cellular network based on the status of the CAN signal TCUTechnologyUsed2_St.
 Refer to the Technology Used table within the HMI specs to determine what to display based on the state of the TCUTechnologyUsed2_St CAN signal.
+The WifiHotspotOnBoardClient may be required to display different technology icons for different regions or countries and shall refer to the vehicle’s destination region or country (refer to WFHS-REQ-283727-WifiHotspotOnBoardClient identifies vehicle region).

 WFHSv2-REQ-283650/A-Displaying the Wi-Fi Hotspot service state